 What Is Parkinson’s Disease?

-Treatments for Parkinson’s Disease
+What are the Current Treatments for Parkinson’s Disease?

 Drug therapy is the primary way that doctors manage the symptoms of Parkinson’s disease.
 While these medications can help control the symptoms and slow the progression of the disease, many patients experience the onset of side effects including diarrhea, nausea and vomiting, loss of appetite, lightheadedness and low blood pressure, confusion, fatigue, involuntary movements, changes in behaviors, and difficulty urinating.
 Parkinson’s drugs also become less effective over time and require higher doses.
 As a result, not all individuals can tolerate these conventional treatments and others see an incomplete response.

 Stem cells have been shown to improve the symptoms of patients with Parkinson’s Disease.
 Stem cells from fat may be able to differentiate into new, healthy, dopamine-creating neurons – the same cells that are damaged by the disease.
-Fat stem cell therapy may also reduce inflammation caused by the condition.
+Stem cell therapy may also reduce inflammation caused by the condition.
 See our blogs What are Stem Cells? and Understanding Adipose-Derived Stem Cells to learn more about how stem cells are obtained from fat.
 Many patients experience improvements in their condition and a reduction in Parkinson’s-related symptoms.

-Learn more about the benefits of fat stem cell therapy for Parkinson’s disease and other neurological conditions by calling 214-256-1462 for more information or to schedule a consultation.
+Learn more about the benefits of fat stem cell therapy for Parkinson’s disease and other neurological conditions by calling 214-420-7970 for more information or to schedule a consultation.